Using the LiveRecorder tool¶

 recording filename, use the --recording-file

-option to fine-tune the circumstances under
+option to specify the circumstances

-due to a signal, use the signal
+To attach to a running process, use the --pid

-option.
-For example, to attach to process 1234:
+to attach to process 1234:

 Options¶